 A pre-existing condition is typically any illness or injury contracted, manifested, or incurred prior to the date an insurance policy goes into effect or before any relevant waiting periods end.
 It can be a good idea to insure your pet as soon as you can — even, and especially, if your pet’s healthy — to help avoid denied claims due to pre-existing conditions.

-However, if your pet has pre-existing conditions already covered by another insurance provider, MetLife Pet can provide coverage of previously covered pre-existing conditions when switching pet insurance providers.
+However, if your pet has pre-existing conditions already covered by another insurance provider, MetLife Pet can provide coverage of previously covered pre-existing conditions when switching pet insurance providers.1

 When it helps protect your finances

-The average annual cost of owning a pet can be around $1,200 – $1,400, and emergency care costs could run from $150 – $5,000 or more.
-So if you’re on a budget, you likely want to ensure you stick to it.
-A large benefit of pet insurance is that it can help you avoid going over your budget when unexpected costs occur by reimbursing you for vet expenses covered by your policy.
-With MetLife Pet, you can customize your policy to get reimbursed up to 90% on covered expenses and choose your deductible and annual limit.2,3,4
+The average annual cost of owning a pet can be more than $1,500 for a dog and around $1,000 for a cat, and emergency care costs could run from $300 – $10,000 or more.2,3,4 One big benefit of pet insurance is that it can help protect your budget against unexpected costs by reimbursing you for covered vet expenses.
+With MetLife Pet, you can customize your policy to get reimbursed up to 90% on covered expenses and choose your deductible and annual limit.5,6,7

 When your pet is younger